moretrim/ccHFM/README.markdown

 - Correct condition on the *Colonial Incorporation* event for Western Sahara.
 The event incorrectly happened for African countries other than Morocco.

+- Correct typo in condition of the *Found the International African Association* decision that incorrectly allowed it to be available under certain circumstances when colonial railroading was disabled.

 ##### Ported bugfixes

 - Fix typo in `PEACE_TIME_FACTOR_NO_GOALS` define (pending [HFM/#175]).